Tianjin Port Disruptions

 Almost two weeks later, containers are still being held at the port and it is thought that the port will be subject to disruption in the foreseeable future as investigations take place.

-Shippo; shipping from india to uk, trends
+Shippo; shipping from india, trends

 What Are My Options?